liv3d/influxdb-relay/README.md

 Meaning that buffered requests are attempted one at a time.
 If buffered requests succeed then there is no delay between subsequent attempts.

+## HTTP Authentication

+Relay has two 'modes' for dealing with authentication:

+* http-mode="pass" (default) client's authentication header will be passed on to backend.
+* http-mode="force" will ignore client's authorization header and will use http-auth-user and http-auth-pass values instead.

+Force mode only works if http-auth-user and http-auth-pass are defined, otherwise it falls back to pass mode.